vince-nlp/aclrollingreview/reviewing.md

 ARR maintains a pool of reviewers.
 If you have not reviewed for ARR before and would like to volunteer, contact the editors.
 All authors of submissions are also expected to be willing to review and those with enough papers in DBLP are added as reviewers.

 ### Pre-cycle tasks
-The first time you are a reviewer, you must complete a form indicating which tracks you have the expertise to review for and confirming that your OpenReview profile is complete.
+The first time you are a reviewer, you must complete two forms.
+The registration form asks for the tracks you are capable of reviewing for, the languages you have expertise for, and checks that your profile is complete.
+The expertise selection form asks you to import papers you have authored, which will be used to inform our matching algorithm.

 Before every cycle, there is a request for availability with two questions: (1) what is your maximum load for new assignments, where 0 indicates you are not able to review new submissions, and (2) whether you are willing to review resubmissions, even if you answered ‘0’ to (1).
 It is helpful to agree to review any resubmissions so the authors can get the same reviewers again (assuming they did not request new reviewers).